-This guide will show you how to build a flower tower, a potted column of spring flowers.
-Make sure to buy more flowers than you’ll think you need – you can always plant them in containers or hanging baskets if you have extras.
+Seasonal flowers offer a colorful display for your patio or front walkway.
+Learn how to build a flower tower to add instant cheer to your outdoor space.
+Make sure to buy more flowers than you’ll think you need.
+You can always plant them in containers or hanging baskets if you have extras.

-- Wear gloves when handling the fencing to avoid injury form sharp edges.
+- Wear gloves when handling the fencing to avoid injury from sharp edges.

 - Overlap the length of one section of fencing to make the seam stable.